 - How AI can address hospital’s biggest challenges

-- The differentiators of a digital workforce
+- The differentiators of an AI workforce

 - Effective ways to lead an AI transformation program within your organization